Pragya001/PorterStemmer/README.md

 # Porter Stemmer
-Python 3 Implementation of Porter Stemmer's Algorithm For reference you can have a look to the standard paper  http://tartarus.org/martin/PorterStemmer
+Python 3 Implementation of Porter Stemmer's Algorithm.
+For reference you can have a look to the standard paper  http://tartarus.org/martin/PorterStemmer